FrancisBanville/ms_interpreting_probabilities/README.md

 when it is biologically feasible.
-In addition to one-on-one interactions, the extent of sampling effort also contributes to shaping our assessment of metaweb properties, as sampling a larger number of local networks allows us to capture more potential interactions (@McLeod2021SamAsy).
+In addition to one-on-one interactions, the extent of sampling effort also contributes to shaping our assessment of metaweb properties, as sampling a larger number of local networks allows us to capture more regional interactions (@McLeod2021SamAsy).
 A probability of potential interaction in a metaweb $M$ can be expressed as

 $$P_{M}(i \rightarrow j),$$ {#eq:metaweb}